dfki-ric/ugv_nav4d/paper/paper.md

 # Summary

 The ugv_nav4d is a global path planner designed for terrestrial robots to navigate complex indoor and outdoor environments.
-To achieve this, ugv_nav4d uses a traversability map (TraversabilityMap3d) based on a multi-layered surface map (MLSMap) [@mlsmaps], [@slammaps], enabling planning in multi-surface environments.
+To achieve this, ugv_nav4d uses a traversability map (TraversabilityMap3d) based on a multi-layered surface map (MLSMap) [@mlsmaps; @slammaps], enabling planning in multi-surface environments.
 The path is built by selecting motion primitives tailored to the robot's mechanical features, ensuring compatibility with its motion capabilities.

 ![Planned trajectory in a multi-storey environment.](figures/parking_deck.png){width="300pt"}

-# Statement of need
+# Statement Of Need
 Accurate ground surface representation is crucial for ground-based robots in complex terrains.
-The ROS Navigation Stack (nav2) [@ros2], which uses voxel maps for 3D navigation, often loses detail and accuracy, especially in multi-storey environments, due to its discrete voxelization and separate costmaps for each floor.
+The ROS2 Navigation Stack (nav2) [@macenski2020nav2], which uses voxel maps for 3D navigation, often loses detail and accuracy, especially in multi-storey environments, due to its discrete voxelization and separate costmaps for each floor.

 We propose ugv_nav4d, a path planner that enhances environmental representation with Multi-Layered Surface Maps (MLS) [@mlsmaps] and a 3D Traversability Map [@slammaps].
-Ugv_nav4d avoids the "stepping" effect of voxel maps by using a continuous grid and detailed vertical information, providing smoother and more accurate terrain modeling.
+Ugv_nav4d avoids the "stepping" effect of voxel maps by using a continuous grid and detailed vertical information, providing smoother and more accurate terrain modelling.

 Unlike nav2, ugv_nav4d simplifies planning with a single TraversabilityMap3D, which contains detailed ground surface data, offering a superior alternative to nav2’s 3D costmaps.
 For users, MLS maps provide a smoother, more realistic view of terrain compared to the blocky voxel maps, enhancing navigation and decision-making in complex environments.